WASHINGTON (AP) - Florida kept shooting again, and Washington couldn't stop the Panthers again.

-The Panthers pressured the Capitals' young defense throughout, and Washington goalie Olie Kolzig stopped 38 shots to keep the Capitals close.
+The Panthers pressured the Capitals' young defence throughout, and Washington goalie Olie Kolzig stopped 38 shots to keep the Capitals close.
 Florida took command with two goals and an 18-3 edge in shots in the second period alone.

 "Olie's a great goalie," Gelinas said.
 "We talked about before the game.
 We just got to keep shooting some rubber on him, and eventually we're going to get some breaks.
 That did happen."

-Kolzig said the Capitals have gotten away from what they do best the last few games
+Kolzig said the Capitals have gotten away from what they do best the last few games.

 "We like to hang our hat on being the hardest-working team in the league," Kolzig said.
 "But the last two games, we've been outworked.
 Maybe we think we're a finesse team rather than a lunch-pail team."

 A bright spot for the Capitals was they held Florida to 0-for-10 on power-play chances.